Wanna know how I make time fly when I’m stuck inside? I find new fun things to do with coins in my collection!

 Wondering which coins to look for?
 Check out our master list of rare and valuable coins worth more than face value.

-#2 – Look For Cool Coin Varieties In Your Collection
+#2 – Look For Cool Coin Errors In Your Collection

-Ever thought to look through the coins in your collection for specific varieties?
+Ever thought to look through the coins in your collection for specific varieties and errors?

 It’s a great way to entertain yourself while you’re stuck inside.